Taylor University: Athletics

 The Taylor athletic teams are called the Trojans.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) since the 1994–95 academic year.
 The Trojans previously competed in the Indiana Collegiate Athletic Conference (ICAC; now currently known as the Heartland Collegiate Athletic Conference (HCAC) since the 1998–99 school year) of the NCAA Division III ranks from 1987–88 to 1990–91.

 Taylor competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include competitive cheer.
 Former sports included men's and women's tennis.

 Football

 The Taylor football program competes in the Mideast League of the Mid-States Football Association.
 The Trojans football team ended the 2009 season ranked #19 in the NAIA coaches poll.
+After their first winning season since 2015, the Trojans football team finished the 2024 season ranked #22 in the NAIA coaches poll.
+The Trojans went 9–2, their second most wins in a season in program history.